The Role of Translation as a Cultural Bridge Between Different Languages

 A study on cultural diversity in the world indicates that Chad, in north-central Africa, is home to 8.6 million people belonging to over 100 ethnic groups.
 Source: Pew Research Center

-The simple definition of transfer, correspondence of one word for another, or change from one language to another, it’s not enough to cover all the processes involved in a quality translation.
+The simple definition of transfer, correspondence of one word for another, or change from one language to another, is not enough to cover all the processes involved in a quality translation.
 Key concepts such as equivalence and even difference come into play.
-For example.

 In fact, French philosopher Jacques Derrida pointed out that “language isn’t a univocal and well-defined structure between signifier and signified groups, but seems to be a disorderly game in which all kinds of factors interact and exchange, leading to an eternal difference in the signified-signifier relationship.”
 Translation doesn’t seek to be equal, but instead to enhance the context, the particular aspects that define each culture.
 This is the best contribution that multilingualism can give.